futurewei-cloud/ARM-Datacenter.MM/_posts/2020-04-22-aarch64-debug-kernel.md

 We would like to share our steps for debug the kernel, but focused on aarch64 systems, as some of the steps might be slightly different for this type of system.

-First, create a folder to work in and run these commands to create the flash images:
+First, create a directory to work in and run these commands to create the flash images:

 ~~~
 dd if=/dev/zero of=flash1.img bs=1M count=64